 Find the key details with links to the most in focus information:

 COVID 19 Jordan Summary:

 - Dates?
 Commercial flight have been operating since September 8th.
-Institutional quarantine for arrivals from yellow and red countries until September 22.
-Country category lists reviewed fortnightly
+Green and yellow visitors are required to self isolate for 7 days, red visitors must isolate for 14 days.
+Country category lists are reviewed fortnightly.

 - Which countries?
 Government list of green, yellow and red countries visitors can travel from – full list here.